 Please RSVP here or for more information contact m.vukovic@arts.ac.uk

 This group exhibition is underpinned by Stuart Hall’s theory of ‘Encoding and Decoding’.
-It offers a semiotic way of seeing how meaning-making is generated through the production and consumption of signs and messaging through the architecture of the exhibition, as a pedagogic initiative.
-The exhibition will show work by students and staff of Afro-Caribbean Heritage that explores the contributions made by the Windrush Generation and the Black herstory and history of pioneers and inventors.
-Offering, fresh knowledge as a decolonial intervention as a teaching and learning intervention.
+It offers a semiotic way of understanding how meaning-making is generated through the production and consumption of signs and messaging.
+This is embedded in the architecture of the exhibition, as a pedagogic initiative.
+The exhibition will show work by students and staff of Afro-Caribbean Heritage and explores the contributions made by the Windrush Generation, as well as the Black herstory and history of pioneers and inventors; offering fresh knowledge as a decolonial intervention and as a teaching and learning intervention.

 Laurie Martin is organising a one-day event to launch the next Raid.R issue called SATURATED.